-The reason why there are fewer insects
+The reason there are fewer insects

 Some 80% of wild plants rely on insects for pollination; 60% of birds rely on insects as a food source.
-We normally do not spend much time on thinking about insects and if we do it, it is mainly to think they are a pest and bother us.
+We normally think little about insects and if we do it, it is mainly to think they are a pest and bother us.
 But insects form such an important link in the chain of life.
 When they go missing the entire world will suffer.

 Bees and Butterflies